When the heart and mind are at peace, the path ahead is clear.

 David Tian, Ph.D. | Private Adviser to Leaders Navigating Judgment, Responsibility, & Power

-David Tian, Ph.D., is Private Advisor to Global Leaders, a Brown University Certified Leadership & Performance Coach, Certified IFS Therapy Practitioner (L3), ICF Certified Coach, devoted husband, proud father, and former university professor — helping leaders and high achievers think more clearly about love, leadership, and life decisions by integrating emotional insight, philosophical reflection, and deep relational practice.
+David Tian, Ph.D., is Private Advisor to Founders, High Achievers, and Senior Leaders, Brown University Certified Leadership & Performance Coach, Certified IFS Therapy Practitioner (L3), ICF Certified Coach, devoted husband, proud father, and former university professor — helping build lives of connection, meaning, and fulfillment through Asian philosophy, psychological insight, and relational depth.

 LATEST FROM OUR BLOG